MeisterDuedel/jfxbullshitbingo/README.md

 # jfxbullshitbingo
 A bullshit bingo game written in Java using JavaFX, retrofit2 and Gson.
-Requires Java 17 or newer. <br>
+Requires Java 17 or newer (The Windows setup version is bundled with OpenJDK 17). <br>
 Bullshit bingo games are loaded as a json file from a web server via retrofit2.<br>
 ![Screenshot of bullshit bingo](https://github.com/MeisterDuedel/jfxbullshitbingo/blob/main/readme/jfxbsb.png) <br>
 ### How to play